Welcome

 Finding Help:

 opens in a new windowMental Health First Aid – support and resources for people with mental health or substance use problems.
+(4 pages)

 opens in a new windowNational Suicide Prevention Lifeline — National network of local crisis centers providing free and confidential emotional support to people in suicidal crisis or emotional distress 24 hours a day, 7 days a week.
+(4 pages)

 opens in a new windowUnited Way 2-1-1 – Search a database of contact information for organizations and agencies offering mental health help in Minnesota as well as other health and human services.
 (5 pages)